 Marie Claire India Magazine

-If you are bored of your regular workout and yearn for something different, give Krav Maga a try.
+If you are bored of your regular workout and years n for something different, give Krav Maga a try.
 Its a great exercise, with a kick of self defense thrown in.

 What does fitness mean to you?
 If its just ‘the right curves’, then probably already have an information overload on the options that will you get there.
 But if fitness to you means mental agility, a healthy aggression, toned muscles and the ability to take down any potential threat with a kick in the groin, then you will have to look at the techniques like Krav Maga.

 [KravMagaBangalore.in] [Post] It is an Israeli strategy that is especially suited to women.
 Pegged as a self defense technique, it equips students with tactical manoeuvres to deal with real-life situations when faced with an attackers.
 Krav Maga works on identifying, exploring and quicking human reflexes to be able to successfully combat any threat.
 It is defensive in nature and deals with potentially dangerous situations, making fitness a mandatory requirement for its students.